Spectro Team · April 29, 2026 · 10 min read

 How does Spectro compare to Fakin' The Funk?

 Both tools target the same core problem: lossy audio hiding inside a lossless container.
-They differ mainly by platform and by how tightly each integrates into a modern Mac workflow.
+They share some fundamentals — batch scanning, offline processing, Apple Silicon support — but diverge sharply in how they communicate results and how naturally they fit a Mac workflow.

 What detection method does Spectro use?